-Since the primary means of a fire escaping a building is through windows, the closer to a property line or adjacent building a wall is, the fewer windows will be allowed.
+Since the primary means of a fire escaping a building (or, in some cases, entering it) is through windows, the closer to a property line or adjacent building a wall is, the fewer windows will be allowed.
 Generally speaking – except with single-family houses – once there are restrictions on windows, a requirement to use non—combustible cladding will also be put in place.

 The next requirement will be to construct the wall with a fire-resistance rating.
 This generally means installing a fire-rated drywall (see “fire rated drywall”) on the interior of the wall.

 After this, the next restriction is on the nature of the construction itself.
 In some cases, Code will require a wall to be built out of non-combustible materials: usually this means a steel-stud wall, but sometimes a builder may look at brick, concrete and the like.

 Our office hears that claim frequently when dealing with spatial separation requirements.
 On the surface, it sort of makes sense: if the neighbouring lot is empty, why go to all the hassle and expense of having non-combustible cladding and a fire separation?
 After all, what’s there to damage?

 There’s a reason that spatial separation only factors in the property line – not the buildings on the neighbouring property.
 The best way to explain the concept is to flip things in reverse: the average property owner won’t take kindly to being told that they can’t build something on their property, because it would come too close to a building on their neighbour’s land.
 One person’s exercise of property rights shouldn’t affect another, in other words.
 For this reason, building inspectors look at the property line as a big grey wall: there could be something there now, or in the future.
 (And, rest assured, your neighbour has to follow the same rules you do.)